In most OSR games, the only reasons not to wear Plate if you can are

 And you can still be cute in heavy plate mail without compromising defense

 Personally, I don't think it does, and I think the desire to limit weapon and armor choice stems from a desire to uphold a certain cliche image of wizards being academics in silly hats without any strong in-universe justification for why it should be so.
 Kinda like how thieves get pigeonholed into being dagger-wielding black-leather gymnast-ninja.
-And with all the items like Rings of Protection, it seems to me like 'wizards having sucky AC' isn't even a strong and fundamental facet of early D&D, so I say let thieves and wizards clank around in heavy armor if they want, and maybe it will spur your imagination to make situations that care about more factors than how high everyone's AC is.
+And with all the items like Rings of Protection or spells like Shield, it seems to me like 'wizards having sucky AC' isn't even a strong and fundamental facet of early D&D, so I say let thieves and wizards clank around in heavy armor if they want, and maybe it will spur your imagination to make situations that care about more factors than how high everyone's AC is.

 |Bulletproof armor worn by Ned Kelly, notorious australian outlaw.
 Sounds plenty thiefly to me.|